Home > Miscellaneous > The best H.264 / x264 settings for Handbrake

 Weighted B-Frames: Yes

-A fun bit from mplayerhq.hu – there’s often not a lot to gain from this except during fades where it’ll save some bitrate… except that apparantly the “adaptive b-frames” that’s on by default tends to avoid b-frames during fades.
+A fun bit from mplayerhq.hu – there’s often not a lot to gain from this except during fades where it’ll save some bitrate… except that apparently the “adaptive b-frames” that’s on by default tends to avoid b-frames during fades.
 So where it should help the most, it probably doesn’t.
 It can save some bitrate though anyway, and some people have noticed 1-2% larger file sizes without it (which means you should get an overall quality increase with a static file size in most cases, since I haven’t heard of any negative effects).
 It also doesn’t add much time to have enabled, so I’d leave it on.
 Should have a larger effect on film than it does on animation.

 Pyramidal B-Frames: Yes